On the west coast of Greece, between the city of Preveza and Actio, we meet the entrance to Amvrakikos Bay.

 Two rivers pour their water into Amvrakikos bay.
 It has 20 lagoons and the greatest reed area in the Balkans.

 Amvrakikos bay is a mosaic of wetlands with rich biodiversity, 300 species of birds, a permanent residence for the Dalmatian pelicans and has rare and endemic species of animals and plantation.

 It also provides the largest nutritional field for Caretta caretta sea turtles and is the permanent residence for more than 120 bottlenose dolphins.

-Amvrakikos Bay is a protected by Ramsar area, as a wetland of international importance, a Wild Life Refuge, an important area for bids and a National Park (since 2008).
+Amvrakikos Bay is protected by the Ramsar area, as a wetland of international importance, a Wild Life Refuge, an important area for birds and a National Park (since 2008).

 Cruising in Amvrakikos Bay

 This hidden paradise is revealed during a whole day cruise, on a traditional wooden boat that starts from the port of Preveza.